LBNL-ETA/fmi-for-power-system/docs/source/02_getting_started.rst

 Model-Exchange with PyFMI
 -------------------------
-FMUs are exported as Model-Exchange and therefore do not include a solver.
+In this example, FMUs are exported as Model-Exchange and therefore do not include a solver.
 PyFMI (the master) is in charge of solving the problem.
 The master uses variable time-steps and roll backs to precisely solve this example.

 .. code-block:: python